-First, you will have to set your priorities (do you want to feel and look better? are you ready for the change?) and acknowledge that there is no way around it but implement dietary changes.
+First, you will have to set your priorities (do you want to feel and look better?
+Are you ready for the change?
+Can you stop making excuses?) and acknowledge that there is no way around it but implement dietary changes.
 Secondly, set your environment for success.
-The first and most important step will be to stop buying these foods and replacing them with healthier options.
+The first and most important step will be to stop buying these foods and replace them with healthier options - to crowd them out.
+Many problems with over-reliance on ultra processed foods stem from not enough quality foods, especially vegetables, quality protein and fats.
 I can help you overcome any challenges so open up if you feel that eating clean proves difficult.
 Learning new habits takes time as it means you will have to prepare more food at home or learn how to eat out - it’s a process and lifestyle change.
 Take your time and be kind to yourself - it will be well worth it.

 I recommend avoiding or at least reducing the intake of the following foods: